cthlbrennan/ballybonion-rings/README.md

 - As a user, I would like to easily navigate the menu of the restaurant, so that I can make an informed decision about my order.
 - As a user, I would like to have the ability to change my order, in case I order the wrong item my mistake.
-- As a user, I would like the kiosk to work well so that I can make an order without having to deal with bugs that would stress me out and detract from my experience.
 - As a user, I would like to get a collection number at the end of my order, so that I can collect my food from the counter when it's ready.

 ## Features